mrmitzh/design-patterns-for-humans/README.md

 >
 > I change the PHP-7 implementation to C++ implementation.
 If there are any better implementation of these pattern, please inform me!
 >
-> Also for demostrating these pattern, I will ignore the problem of memory leak without deleting the object that I new.
+> Also for demostrating these pattern, I will ignore the problem of memory leak without deleting the object that I new and ignore that we should write virtual destructor in the base class.
+Just focus on the idea behind those patterns!

 Types of Design Patterns
 -----------------